floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_rest_config.md

 Thus, the `type` attribute defines a two-dimensional value: The part in front of the slash - `basic` in the example - identifies the HTTP authentication frontend.
 It is responsible for retrieving credentials from the request.
 The part after the slash is the authentication backend.
 It is responsible for validating the extracted credentials using a backend system.

 **Note:** The authentication backend is optional.
-In some cases - like signature-based credentials - the authentication frontend is sufficient to securly authenticate a user.
+In some cases - like signature-based credentials - the authentication frontend is sufficient to securely authenticate a user.
 Then, you can just omit the second part of the `type` attribute.

 A more evolved `sg_authc.yml` file may look like this: